-A human fighter sent to the Maze for banditry and was guilty as charged; nowadays he’s a glorious jumble of honor, bravery and love for his friends.
+A human fighter sent to the Maze for banditry and murdering his squire; he was guilty as charged.
+Nowadays he’s a glorious jumble of honor, bravery and love for his friends.

 DM’s Notes: Hajek was the family name of Drew’s character in our old Burning Wheel game; it is a nice tip of the hat.
 The Hajek family is burning there in the background.